Winners and losers as Trump quits Iran deal

 Iranian president: Loser

-President Hassan Rouhani, who is regarded as a moderate, has said agreeing to curb Tehran's nuclear programme in exchange for economic waivers is a benefit to Iran because it improves international relations.
+President Hassan Rouhani, who is regarded as a moderate and a reformist, agreed to curb Tehran's nuclear programme in exchange for easing of economic sanctions.
+He hoped this would improve international relations as well as living standards for ordinary Iranians.

-Mr Rouhani has argued that co-operation has a more positive impact than confrontation.

-He has said Iran will stick with the deal without the US if remaining signatories can guarantee that trade relations will continue.
+The move put him at odds with the country's hardliners who viewed his developing relationship with western powers with suspicion.
+But Mr Rouhani's re-election, by a landslide, a year ago signalled that many Iranians backed his vision.

+Now, with the threat of new sanctions being imposed by the US, Mr Rouhani is in danger of appearing to have failed and is likely to be blamed by the hardliners for any renewed hardships suffered by the Iranian people.

 Iranian hardliners: Winner

-Meanwhile Iran's hardliners and clerics, who were against entering any sort of agreement with the US, have been celebrating.
+Meanwhile Iran's hardliners, who were against entering any sort of agreement with the US, have been celebrating.

+They have long accused Mr Rouhani and his government of surrendering too many of Iran's rights to the West as part of the nuclear deal.

+Some of his detractors are influential.
+They include the powerful Revolutionary Guards as well as conservative members of the clergy and the ruling elite.

-They may use Mr Trump's decision to push for a tougher stance from President Hassan Rouhani.
+These hardliners may now use Mr Trump's decision to push for a tougher stance from Mr Rouhani or seek to have him replaced by someone who will pursue one.

-The hardliners oppose Mr Rouhani's reformist government, and the move plays into the hands of Iran's powerful Revolutionary Guards and their influence on Iranian politics.

 Iran's economy: Loser